-The classical Greek philosopher Socrates is a fixture of literature and culture, but his legacy is complicated by the fact that material attributed to him isn’t always directly from him, but from a variety of indirect sources:
+The classical Greek philosopher Socrates is a fixture of literature and culture, but his legacy is complicated by the fact that what we know of him hasn't come to us directly from him, but from a variety of secondary and indirect sources.

 'When the debate is lost, slander becomes the tool of the loser.' -Socrates.